 The CIS/2 standard covers everything from nuts and bolts to materials and loads to frames and assemblies.
 Structures can be represented as analysis, design, or manufacturing (detailed) models.
 There is a logical relationship between the different types of models.
 For example, a beam in an analysis model that has to be subdivided for analysis is logically only one beam in the detailed model.

 The use of CIS/2 and the Industry Foundation Classes (IFC) is an important part of improving the delivery of structural steel projects in the steel supply chain.
 It can eliminate the redundant and error-prone reentry of information.
 Interoperability between different CAD software packages using CIS/2 and IFC is also a key driver of Building Information Modeling (BIM).

 CIS/2 was developed at the University of Leeds (UK) and the Steel Construction Institute (UK) in the late 1990's.
 Georgia Tech was also instrumental in the development and implementation of CIS/2.
-AISC adopted CIS/2 as their data exchange format for structural steel in 2000, however, IFC is now the focus of their interoperability strategy.
+The American Institute of Steel Construction (AISC) adopted CIS/2 as their data exchange format for structural steel in 2000, however, IFC is now the focus of their interoperability strategy.